sr70079/surf-weasel/README.md

 AS A surfer
 I WANT to search for the surf report and live footage of a beach of my choice SO THAT I can find the best waves and save as much time and gas as I can, to get there.

+# Future Development
+We have installed a dependency called PopMotion which we ran out of time to try to implement, but we intend to add it in future.

 # For developers